jackmoore/colorbox/README.md

 ## Changelog:

+### Version 1.4.27 - 2013/7/16

+* Fixed a width calculation issue relating to using margin:auto on #cboxLoadedContent.

 ### Version 1.4.26 - 2013/6/30

 * Fixed a regression in IE7 and IE8 that was causing an error.